 Parks and public spaces sometimes take a long time to be constructed due to the significant amount of investment and resources required.
-Temporary/ Interim Parks can be implemented faster and at a lower cost as a temporary commitment to respond to the community's current needs.
-Owners and/ or county staff can use these temporary facilities to collect information on the potential programming and functions that might occur in a future permanent park or public space.
-The term temporary is used for spaces that are not currently planned for parks or public space, but can accommodate the function for a certain period of time.
-The term interim is used for spaces that will become a park or public space in the future, but likely cannot be implemented in the short-term.
+Temporary/Interim Parks can be implemented faster and at a lower cost as a temporary commitment to respond to the community's immediate needs.
+Owners and/or county staff can use these temporary facilities to collect information on programming and functions that will serve a future permanent public space.